OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/InheritanceAndPolymorphism.rst

     printTwice("Don't make me say this twice!")

 Before the method executes, the argument gets assigned to the parameter.
-In this example, the argument "Don't make me say this twice!" gets assigned to the parameter s.
+In this example, the argument "Don't make me say this twice!" gets assigned to the parameters.

 This process is called **parameter passing** because the value gets passed from outside the method to the inside.
-An argument can be any kind of expression, so if you have a  :code:``String`` variable, you can use it as an argument:
+An argument can be any kind of expression, so if you have a  :code:`` string`` variable, you can use it as an argument:

 .. code-block:: java